jekyll-openui5/jekyll-openui5/README.md

     $ gem install jekyll-openui5

-## Usage
+## Use Cases

-TODO: Write usage instructions here.
-Describe your available layouts, includes, sass and/or assets.
+1. quick creation of customer demos to impress them with the quotation.
+No SAP Hana interaction necessary, but with demo data in the YAML front matter
+2. living documentation during and after the project in form of a static site with the same look and feed as the app

+The result can be browsed with a standard browser, either after it has been put on a webserver (Apache, Nginx, but any other HTTP server will do fine as well).
+Or it can even be consumed from a USB stick, file share in the local network or at CD or DVD, if you fancy it.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on GitHub at https://github.com/jekyll-openui5/jekyll-openui5.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development